rafaqz/FieldMetadata.jl/README.md

 [![Build Status](https://travis-ci.org/rafaqz/MetaFields.jl.svg?branch=master)](https://travis-ci.org/rafaqz/MetaFields.jl)
 [![Coverage Status](https://coveralls.io/repos/rafaqz/MetaFields.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/rafaqz/MetaFields.jl?branch=master)

-This package allows defining metadata that relate to the fields in a struct, using a similar syntax to Parameters.jl, with a `|` bar instead of `=`.
+This package allows defining metadata for fields in a struct, similar to tags in go.
+But named and inifitely extensible.

+They use a similar syntax to Parameters.jl, with a `|` bar instead of `=`.
 You can, in fact, use it as a replacement for Parameters.jl with the aid of [Defaults.jl](https://github.com/rafaqz/Defaults.jl).